-The Optimal Weight for Life (OWL) program uses an approach known as a low-glycemic diet.
+The Optimal Weight for Life (OWL) Program uses an approach known as a low-glycemic diet.
 This diet:

-Research has shown that the low-glycemic diet has many benefits, including lower risk for heart disease and fatty liver, which are growing problems in overweight children and adults.
+Research has shown the low-glycemic diet has many benefits, including lower risk for heart disease and fatty liver, which are growing problems in overweight children and adults.
 A low-glycemic diet can also help lower blood sugar and cholesterol levels in people with diabetes, both type 1 and type 2.
 Most importantly, it can help control appetite, encouraging and supporting a healthy weight in both kids and adults.

 The glycemic index is a way of ranking carbohydrates from 0 to 100.
 The ranking refers to how high a given amount of food containing carbohydrates raises blood sugar (glucose).

 What determines this?
 One important factor is how quickly it gets converted into sugar.
 The slower a carbohydrate gets converted into sugar, the steadier it keeps the glucose level.

 What does a steady glucose level have to do with losing weight?

 What foods help keep the blood sugar levels steady?

 Foods with a low glycemic index help keep the blood sugar levels steady.
 Examples are most fruits and non-starchy vegetables.